snr16/niranjan.github.io/README.md

 - File: `software_engineer_resume.pdf`
 - Displays as: "Software Engineer Resume"

-## Contact Form

-The contact form uses Formspree.
-To enable:
-1. Create a form at https://formspree.io/
-2. Add your form ID to the contact form in `index.html`

 ## Deployment

 1. After running `build.py`, commit and push your changes: